Krill fishery: Antarctic krill

 In 1982, the Convention on the Conservation of Antarctic Marine Living Resources (CCAMLR) came into force, as part of the Antarctic Treaty System.
 The CCAMLR was originally signed by fifteen states; as of 2004 it had 24 members.
 Its purpose is to regulate the fishery in the Southern Ocean to ensure a long-term sustainable development and to prevent overfishing.
 In 1993, the CCAMLR set forth catch quotas for krill, which amount to nearly five million tonnes per year.

 The annual catch of Euphausia superba since the mid-1990s is about 100–120,000 tonnes annually, i.e., about one fiftieth of the CCAMLR catch quota.
 Still, the CCAMLR is criticized for having defined its catch limits too generously, as there are no precise estimates of the total biomass of Antarctic krill available and there have been reports indicating that it is declining since the 1990s.
 Plans to take up to 746,000 tonnes a year were disclosed at the 2007 meeting of CCAMLR.

 Fishing for Antarctic krill was commonly done from large stern trawlers using midwater trawls before the purpose built krill trawlers like Antarctic Endurance were planned and put into use.
 For scientific purposes, vertical trawls using, for example, a bongo net, are also employed.

 In 2018 it was announced that almost every krill fishing company operating in Antarctica will abandon operations in huge areas around the Antarctic Peninsula from 2020, including “buffer zones” around breeding colonies of penguins.

+In August 2026, the 620,000-ton limit was reached three months before estimated.